flancian/garden/agora pkg chapter.md

 Bridges are useful in that they lower friction for users to move across tools and platforms in an ecosystem, and to keep control of their data (as a bridge can be made to cross post data to a repository under the user's control, or compatible with the user's data sovereignty).

 Bridges are the main tool we have to enact [[counter anti disintermediation]] and push back against [[walled gardens]].

-An Agora tries to provide useful bridges to the community as a public service.
+An Agora tries to provide safe, useful bridges to the community as a public service.

 ## Siphons